 If you really want to know if something’s proper silver, you’ll need to look for an official hallmark.
 It has at least 3 marks (sometimes more: mine has 5) which can give you a lot more clues about your jewellery than simply whether it’s true silver or not.
 Read on for the key facts…

-Hallmarking and Jewellery
+Hallmarking for Silver and Gold Jewellery

 Any piece can be hallmarked if you want it to be, but smaller items are optional.
 However, once a piece is over a certain weight, it’s a legal requirement to have it officially hallmarked by an Assay Office.
 This means that jewellers have to be registered with an Assay Office, and then we pay a fee for each piece to be assessed and marked.